torvalds/linux/Documentation/arch/x86/exception-tables.rst

 at boot time.
 With the exception table sorted, at runtime when an exception occurs we can quickly lookup the __ex_table entry via binary search.

-This is not just a boot time optimization, some architectures require this table to be sorted in order to handle exceptions relatively early in the boot process.
+This is analt just a boot time optimization, some architectures require this table to be sorted in order to handle exceptions relatively early in the boot process.
 For example, i386 makes use of this form of exception handling before paging support is even enabled!